John Anderson (Australian politician): Early parliamentary career

 Anderson became chair of the National Party's Tambar Springs branch in 1984.
 A few weeks later, MP Frank O'Keefe recommended Anderson run for the seat of Paterson, where he was current member, but the seat was abolished later that year.
 In 1989, Ralph Hunt, the sitting MP in the neighbouring seat of Gwydir, retired and supported Anderson to replace him.
-The ensuing pre-selection contest was close, Anderson defeating several contenders that included future independent MP, Tony Windsor.
-In the by-election the threat came from right wing candidates John Uebergang, (who would later create the Confederate Action Party of Australia) and an anti-immigration candidate Bevan O’Regan (who would later join One Nation).
+The ensuing pre-selection contest was close with Anderson defeating several contenders, including future independent MP Tony Windsor.
 Anderson won the election with a two-party preferred result of 56%.
-His first remarks to the House of Representatives were part of a condolence motion for his mentor, and former MP, Frank O'Keefe who had, "encouraged me to pursue a political career, despite the fact that I argued the point with him."
-In his official maiden speech on 17 August 1989, he centred on conservative values of individual liberty, the value of the family, limited government and "control of our national destiny."
+His first remarks to the House of Representatives were part of a condolence motion for his mentor, and former MP, Frank O'Keefe.
+Anderson gave his maiden speech on 17 August 1989.

-In the 1990 federal election, Anderson lifted his result to 61%.
-The new coalition leader John Hewson made him Parliamentary Secretary to the Shadow Minister for Industrial Relations, John Howard.

-The Coalition was again defeated at the 1993 election, though Anderson was returned with a 2pp result of 60%, and was made deputy leader of the Nationals, defeating three senior candidates – Peter McGauran, John Sharp and Bruce Scott.
-At the time he was described in The Canberra Times as:"...a young, good-looking man with a long lineage in farming who has been tipped for party leadership ever since he entered politics because he bridges the traditional interests of the former Country Party and its need to update its image for the 1990s".
-John Hewson appointed Anderson as Shadow Minister for Primary Industry.
-In the role he criticised the minister Simon Crean on the government-set wool floor price.
+After the 1990 election, Anderson became Parliamentary Secretary to the Shadow Minister for Industrial Relations, John Howard.
+After the 1993 election, Anderson was elected deputy leader of the Nationals, defeating three other candidates; Peter McGauran, John Sharp and Bruce Scott; and was appointed Shadow Minister for Primary Industry.
+In the shadow ministry, he criticised the minister Simon Crean on the government-set price floor for wool.

 Cabinet minister

 In the 1996 Australian federal election, Anderson made an election promise with John Howard for the establishment of a $1 billion fund to restore the national estate, including programs to arrest soil degradation."
-Anderson won 68.51% in the two party preferred vote for his seat.
-He was made the Minister for Primary Industries and Energy in the new Government.
-He was also asked to join a five-person "razor gang" led by Peter Costello with the task of cutting $6 to $8 billion from government expenditure.
+He was made the Minister for Primary Industries and Energy and joined the five-person "razor gang" led by Peter Costello with the task of cutting $6 to $8 billion from government expenditure.
 Anderson advocated that diesel fuel rebates, the Australian Quarantine and Inspection Service and agricultural research and development should be protected from the spending cuts because they "create growth even if they are funded by debt."